 Red blood cells (RBCs)

 Packed RBCs are ordinarily the component of choice with which to increase hemoglobin (Hb).
 Indications depend on the patient.
 Oxygen-carrying capacity may be adequate with Hb levels as low as 7 g/dL (70 g/L) in healthy patients, but transfusion may be indicated with higher Hb levels in patients with decreased cardiopulmonary reserve or ongoing bleeding.
-One unit of RBCs increases an average adult’s Hb by about 1 g/dL (and the Hct by about 3%) above the pretransfusion value.
+One unit of RBCs increases an average adult’s Hb by about 1 g/dL (10 g/L), and the hematocrit (Hct) by about 3%, above the pretransfusion value.
 When only volume expansion is required, other fluids can be used concurrently or separately.
-In patients with multiple blood group antibodies or with antibodies to high-frequency RBC antigens, rare frozen RBCs are used.
+In patients with multiple blood group antibodies or with antibodies to high-frequency RBC antigens, RBCs with rare phenotypes of antigens are used; these are usually frozen for storage.

 Washed RBCs are free of almost all traces of plasma, most white blood cells, and platelets.
 They are generally given to patients who have severe reactions to plasma (eg, severe allergies, paroxysmal nocturnal hemoglobinuria, IgA immunization).
 In IgA-immunized patients, blood collected from IgA-deficient donors may be preferable for transfusion.